godotengine/godot-docs/classes/class_itemlist.rst

 - :ref:`bool<class_bool>` **is_item_disabled** **(** :ref:`int<class_int>` idx **)** const

-Returns whether or not the item at the specified index is disabled
+Returns whether or not the item at the specified index is disabled.

 .. _class_ItemList_method_is_item_icon_transposed: